boinkor-net/preroll-safety/README.md

 Since a nixos system configuration possibly gets "built" somewhere other than the machine it runs on (and even if it's built on the same machine, it's in a sandbox), we can not rely on the build process to find all the issues.

 Instead, this module writes an additional script into the system config closure's "out" directory, which just sits there most times (it's named `pre-activate-safety-checks` by default).
-This script does nothing, and is ignored by `nixos-rebuild`.
+This script is ignored and not used at all by `nixos-rebuild`, however.

-However!
+But!
 If you're using a safety-aware deploy tool (e.g. [deploy-flake](https://github.com/boinkor-net/deploy-flake) by the author), you can instruct it to run the safety check program before activating your system; if that exits with a non-0 status, your tool knows that the system configuration isn't safe to apply and can exit before your machine drops off the network.

 ## Using it